Peter-Choah/nextjs-dashboard-tutorial/README.md

+## Tutorial for Next.js for deploying a webapp online with Vercel

+Currently up to Chapter 10 in the tutorial for now.

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.